ibm-cloud-docs/codeengine/appdeploy-update.md

 Update an application to reference an image that is built from source code by using the {{site.data.keyword.codeengineshort}} CLI.
 {: shortdesc}

-For this example, let's make another change to the `myhelloapp` that you updated in [Updating an app to reference a different image in Container Registry with the CLI](#update-app-crimage-cli) to reference a different image that is built from your source code.
+For this example, let's change the `myhelloapp` that you updated in [Updating an app to reference a different image in Container Registry with the CLI](#update-app-crimage-cli) to reference a different image that is built from your source code.

 From the previous example, the `myhelloapp` app references the `us.icr.io/mynamespace2/helloworld_repo` by using the `myregistry` access information.
-Let's create a build configuation, run the build, and update the `myhelloapp` to reference the image that was built from source code.
+Let's create a build configuration, run the build, and update the `myhelloapp` to reference the image that was built from source code.

 1. Create the build configuration.
 For example, the following **`build create`** command creates a build configuration that is called `helloworld-build` that builds from the public Git repo `https://github.com/IBM/CodeEngine`, uses the `dockerfile` strategy and `medium` build size, and stores the image to `us.icr.io/mynamespace/codeengine-helloworld` by using the image registry secret that is defined in `myregistry`.